The field of customer service is ever-evolving.

 1. AI chat automation is gaining momentum.

-AI-powered chatbots have come a long way in the past decade.
+Chatbots powered by artificial intelligence have come a long way in the past decade.
 Today, they offer far more accurate answers than keyword-based bots.

 Customers are also growing more comfortable with chatbots.